tommasomoretti/nameless-analytics-tables/README.md

 ### Users
+This is the schema of the Users table function.

 | Column                        | Type      | Description                                                                 |
 |-------------------------------|-----------|-----------------------------------------------------------------------------|
 | user_date                     | DATE      | Date associated with the user                                               |